Nomad Travel Insurance Protects Your Health, Finances, and Possessions

 Best for Coverage on a Budget

-Seven Corners Travel Insurance
+Seven Corners Travel Medical Insurance

-- Comprehensive medical coverage from 5 days to 1 year
+- Comprehensive medical coverage with benefits up to $5,000,000.

 If you want standard medical checkups like routine physicals, Pap smears and mammograms while you are on the road, international health insurance will cover you.
 If you need elective surgery such as a biopsy, meniscus surgery for your knee, or a tonsillectomy, that’s where international health insurance comes in.
 Many plans also cover travel vaccinations, surgery and medical transportation such as ambulances and medevac flights.
 You can also get coverage for your child to receive regular medical care.

-Recommended International Health Insurance for Nomads
+Recommended International Health Insurance for Digital Nomads

-Best for U.S. Citizens Working Remotely
+Best for U.S. Citizens

 Xplorer Worldwide Medical Plan